Module terminal

 true

 Wrap a function in initialize and shutdown calls.
 When an error occurs, and the application exits, the terminal might not be properly shut down.
 This function wraps a function in calls to initialize and shutdown, ensuring the terminal is properly shut down.
+If an error is caught, it first shutsdown the terminal and then rethrows the error.

 Parameters: